This medieval city of West Flanders in Belgium has been drawing tourists on day trips from Brussels for years.

 Sint-Anna Quarter – Where to stay in Bruges with Family

-In the northeast corner of the Ring lies the Bruges neighborhood of Sint-Anna, just across the canal from the city center.
-This residential area is only 20 minutes from the city center and Grote Markt, but much different in terms of atmosphere.
-The streets are lined with 17th century cottages and town homes, and this is also where you’ll find the famous Cafe Vlissinghe, which has been serving patrons for over 500 years.
+In the northeast corner of the Ring is the Bruges neighbourhood of Sint-Anna Quarter, just across the canal from the City Centre.
+This residential area is right by central Bruges and the Grote Markt, but much different in terms of atmosphere.

-The center of the neighborhood is St. Anne’s church, which also dates to the 17th century.
-This is a great family friendly place to stay in Bruges, especially for longer visits or travelers seeking a more local experience.
+Sint-Anna is a great family-friendly place to stay in Bruges, especially for longer visits or travellers seeking a more local experience.

 Best places to stay in Sint-Anna Quarter

 Mid range accommodation in Sint-Anna Quarter